Slip and Fall Accidents

 - Taking pictures of the hazard and the scene of the accident can be crucial to a slip-and-fall injury claim.
 The owner or manager of the property may also have video or surveillance cameras that record the event.
 Getting to this early by notifying the owner that it must preserve this information is critical.

-Even though a property owner has a duty to keep his premises safe, at the same time, a person on the premises has a duty to look out for their own safety.
-If the victim knows or should know of the danger before the slip or trip, they will lose their case because they did not adequately protect themselves.
+Even though a property owner has a duty to keep his premises safe, at the same time, a person on the premises has a duty to look out for his or her own safety.
+If the victim knows or should know of the danger before the slip or trip, the case can be lost due to failure to adequately protect him or her self.
 You have to look where you are walking.
-So the person who decides to walk on ice or is looking at his cellphone at the time they step in that hole may very well lose their case, because paying attention to what was ahead or taking a different path could have saved them from the accident.
+So, the person who decides to walk on ice or is looking at his cellphone at the time of an accident may very well lose his or her case, because paying attention to what was ahead or taking a different path could have prevented the accident.

 Evidence builds strong legal cases.
 Without proof that the property owner knew about the hazardous situation or had a sufficient amount of time to discover the danger and in turn warn others about or correct it, you will likely have a very hard time getting the money you rightfully deserve for your slip and fall accident.

 Attorney Plotnick worked as a lawyer for the insurance companies before he founded his own private practice representing victims.
 As a result, he knows how insurance companies think and what evidence they're looking for when determining whether or not to compensate a slip and fall accident victim.